railslove/fontello_rails_converter/README.md

 #### Use the font in your app

-To use your font in your app you will need to `@import` the main stylesheet `vendor/assets/stylesheets/fontname.css.scss` in your `application.css.sass` using `@import 'fontname'`.
+To use your font in your app you will need to `@import` the main stylesheet `vendor/assets/stylesheets/fontello.scss` in your `application.sass` using `@import 'fontello'`.
+You can set custom for font files in input field near "Download" button (for example `fontname`).
+In this case file to import will be `@import 'fontname.scss`.

 You can check if the icon font is working correctly by visiting [http://localhost:3000/fontello-demo.html](http://localhost:3000/fontello-demo.html).